9 Super Fun Places To Play Putt Putt In Omaha

 I have a love-hate relationship with putt putt golf.
 My kids love it, so I put up with it.
-The Omaha area has several mini golf venues with creative courses – think pirates, dinosaurs and castles – so even if you’re an impatient player (like me), you’ll probably enjoy the view while you play.
+The Omaha area has several miniature golf venues with creative courses – think pirates, dinosaurs and castles – so even if you’re an impatient player (like me), you’ll probably enjoy the view while you play.
+Read on for all the Omaha area putt putt golf places, including those in nearby towns of Elkhorn and Council Bluffs.

-Note: This post was written in 2017 and updated in 2022 to reflect business closures and changes.
+Note: This post was written in 2017 and updated in August 2025 to reflect business closures and changes.
 Please let me know if anything on this page needs additional updating!

-Indoor mini golf in Omaha
+Indoor places to play miniature golf in Omaha

 Here are all the indoor putt putt golf courses in Omaha and nearby cities.
 Note that some of these are just putt putt golf centers and others are within larger entertainment facilities.
+This list was also included in the post about 30+ fun things to do in the winter in Omaha.

 Medieval Putt